nadhifikbarw/x-go-painless-null/README.md

 IMO, I don't think using pointer to model optional value is that neat.
 In ideal world one might suggest to change the domain model itself around the zero value as one might argue dealing with `null` in other language can be as painful.
 But I haven't found this suggestion that useful.

-I find having to deal with pointer safely to facilitate nullability value can get in the way of getting things done (and in Go specifically it demands extra boilerplate code to cover serialization/deserialization) for something that should be relatively simple in scope.
+I find having to deal with pointer safely to facilitate nullability can get in the way of getting things done (and in Go specifically it demands extra boilerplate code to cover serialization/deserialization) for something that should be relatively simple in scope.

-Thus for the sake of it, I want to explore `pgtype.XxX` types from `github.com/jackc/pgx/v5/pgtype`, `sql.NullXxX` types from `database/sql`, and `github.com/guregu/null/v6` to see how to have better experience handling nullability, with less boilerplate code when handling interopability with JSON.
+Thus for the sake of it, I want to explore `pgtype.XxX` types from `github.com/jackc/pgx/v5/pgtype`, `sql.NullXxX` types from `database/sql`, and `github.com/guregu/null/v6` to see how to have better experience handling nullability, with less boilerplate code when handling interoperability with JSON.

 I'm going to explore how to use these types to configure `sqlc` codegen workflow.